exonum/exonum-client/README.md

 The `send` function returns value of `Promise` type.
 Fulfilled state means that transaction is accepted to the block.
-Fulfilled value contained transaction hash.
+Fulfilled value contained transaction with its proof.

 An example of a transaction sending: